cheriangeorge/MAD2/Week1.md

 * let
 * const
 * var - even if defined inside a block it is visible outside.
 The entire top-level script can see it.
 * let - Later versions of javascript brought it because var was difficult to scope.
-Allows more restrictive scoping.
+Allows more restrictive scoping. **ReferenceError** if we try to access a variable declared by let inside a block, outside the block.
 * const - works exactly like let - block level scope .
 Should be used in most places.
 Cannot be changed.
 * Avoid using var.
 * scope of a variable